thachmpham/thachmpham.github.io/md/opensaf-amf-error-detection.md

 - `SA_AMF_CLUSTER_RESET`:         Reboot all nodes in the cluster.
 - `SA_AMF_APPLICATION_RESTART`:   Teminate and restart all service units of the application.
 - `SA_AMF_CONTAINER_RESTART`:

+## 2.2.
+Recover Escalation

+IMM:

+- `saAmfSGCompRestartProb` (time value):        The probation duration for component to restart.
+- `saAmfSGCompRestartMax` (maximum count):      The maximum count for component to restart
+- `saAmfSGSuRestartProb` (time value):          The probation duration for service unit to restart.
+- `saAmfSGSuRestartMax` (maximum count):        The maximum count for service unit to restart.
+- `saAmfNodeSuFailOverProb` (time value):       The probation duration for service unit to fail over on a node.
+- `saAmfNodeSuFailoverMax` (maximum count):     The maximum count for service unit to fail over on a node.

+### 2.2.1.
+From Component Restart to Service Unit Restart
+If some components of the same service unit fail and restarted too many times within the probation period, AMF escalates the recovery to a restart of the entire service unit.
+In other words, if the number of restarts reaches `saAmfSGCompRestartMax` before the end of `saAmfSGCompRestartProb`, AMF restarts the entire service unit.

+### 2.2.2.
+From Service Unit Restart to Component Failover
+If the service unit is restarted too many times in the probation time, AMF performs the component failover.
+In other words, if the number of restarts reaches `saAmfSGSuRestartMax` before the end of `saAmfSGSuRestartProb`, AMF performs the `SA_AMF_COMPONENT_FAILOVER` recovery action.

+### 2.2.3.
+From Component Failover to Node Failover
+If number of `SA_AMF_COMPONENT_FAILOVER` recovery actions reachs `saAmfNodeSuFailoverMax` before the end of `saAmfNodeSuFailOverProb`, AMF fails over the entire node `SA_AMF_NODE_FAILOVER`.

 # References